CME to monitor alternate hog pricing system to prevent manipulation

-CHICAGO, Oct 8 (Reuters) - CME Group Inc, the largest U.S. futures market operator, said on Tuesday that it will step up surveillance of its lean hog futures next week to prevent price manipulation under a pricing formula the exchange adopted to cope with the shut down of the U.S. government.
+CHICAGO (Reuters) - CME Group Inc (CME.O), the largest U.S. futures market operator, said on Tuesday that it will step up surveillance of its lean hog futures next week to prevent price manipulation under a pricing formula the exchange adopted to cope with the shut down of the U.S. government.

 The closer look from the exchange-operator’s market regulation department will guard against potential price manipulation during an adjusted settlement procedure for the contracts, said Dave Lehman, CME’s managing director of commodity research and product development.